 WHAT MAKES A PROBLEMATIC AUTHOR?

 Being an author of Maas’ level of course comes with a certain level of reasonable expectation as far as diversity and inclusion go.
 Her earlier stuff was sorely lacking.
-While her clearest strong suit is feminism, it seems like she’s been trying to be more inclusive in her novels while still refraining from writing things so far outside her experience that she would be speaking for a group she has little understanding of.
+While her clearest affinity as far as diversity goes is a general sort of feminism, it seems like she’s been trying to be more inclusive in her novels while still refraining from writing things so far outside her experience that she would be speaking for a group she has little understanding of.
 So: I think she’s gotten better at that, but I also think there’s a long way to go.
 The feminism of Crescent City still smacks of a narrow kind of white feminism, which has a long and troubled history of minimizing important racial and intersectional forms of oppression.
 Still not even close to being a reason to cancel Maas—just another conversation worth having.

 PUTTING MAAS IN CONTEXT